suzuki-shunsuke/lock-action/README.md

 https://github.com/github/lock

 This is an official action.
-We need a more simple action.
+We need a simpler action.

 https://github.com/ben-z/gh-action-mutex